raviiidev/P6_Stephanie_Sam/README.md

-HOT TAKES
 BACK END INSTALLATION

 You need to install NodeJS 17.0.
 Then clone the repository and run npm install.

 Usage
 Run nodemon server for the backend server.